talusannni/quickApp/README.md

 ## Pre-requisite
 ### appId and apiKey
 Please register to VCloudX to get AppId and AppKey.
-This can be done through the self-service portal from here, or contact support at here
+This can be done through the self-service portal, or contact support.
 Once you register with VCloudX and obtain the AppId and ApiKey, clone the repository from this link and follow following steps:

 ### Download the Application